 3. Fur-Flavored Everything

 Nearly all dog owners have to deal with shedding, but Huskies take it to another level.
-They’re built for cold climates, and they have both an undercoat and topcoat.
-Huskies usually “blow” their coats in the spring and fall.
+They're built for cold climates, and they have both an undercoat and topcoat with what's known as a double coat.
+Huskies usually "blow" their coats in the spring and fall.
 This means the undercoat sheds excessively as the new topcoat grows in.
 It lasts for about three weeks, and the result is enough dog hair on the floor, furniture, your clothes, and mixed in with your food to make it look like you own an entire sled team.

 4. Independent Spirit

-There’s no doubting that Huskies can be loyal and loving to their owners, but their independent nature holds them back from being the lovable lap-dogs many people want.
-They’re notorious for being stubborn, and they’d much rather do things their way than obediently abide by house rules.
+There's no doubting that Huskies can be loyal and loving to their owners, but their independent nature holds them back from being the lovable lap-dogs many people want.
+They're notorious as a stubborn breed of dog, and they'd much rather do things their way than obediently abide by house rules.
+On top of that, huskies are pack animals by nature and carry a high prey drive, meaning obedience training and a lot of mental stimulation during their socialization window as small puppies is critical.

 This can make training difficult, but not training a Husky is out of the question.
 Husky owners need to be patient, determined, and consistent.